AsahiLinux/AsahiLinux.github.io/content/blog/2026/02/15-progress-report-6-19.md

 - Directly scan out compressed framebuffers created by AGX[^5] and AVD[^6]
 - Automatically normalise mixed dynamic range content

 All of these are tied to DCP's idea of a plane.
-I had initally attempted to add support for Y'CbCr framebuffers without any refactoring, however this this was proving to be messy and overly complicated to integrate with the way we were constructing a swap request at the time.
+I had initially attempted to add support for Y'CbCr framebuffers without any refactoring, however this this was proving to be messy and overly complicated to integrate with the way we were constructing a swap request at the time.
 Refactoring the